openstack-archive/terracotta/README.md

 - Placing VMs selected for migration to other active or re-activated hosts.

-The aim of the Terracotta project is to provide an extensible framework for dynamic consolidation of VMs based on the OpenStack platform.
+The aim of the Terracotta project is to provide an extensible framework for dynamic consolidation of resources based on the OpenStack platform.
 The framework provides an infrastructure enabling the interaction of components implementing the 4 decision-making algorithms listed above.
 The framework allows configuration-driven switching of different implementations of the